-See "Dolby Volume" of "Audio Adjust" (→ page 52).
+See "Dolby Volume" of "Audio Adjust" (→ page 56).

-- This setting cannot be used in either of the following cases: - Pure Audio or Direct listening mode is selected. - the multichannel analog input is selected. - any of the THX listening modes is selected, with "Loudness Plus" set to "On" or "Preserve THX Settings" set to "Yes" (→ page 50). - When "Dolby Volume" is set to "On", the "Dynamic EQ" and "Dynamic Volume" settings of all input selectors are switched to "Off".
+- This setting cannot be used in either of the following cases: - Pure Audio or Direct listening mode is selected. - the multichannel analog input is selected. - Speakers B is being used. - any of the THX listening modes is selected, with "Loudness Plus" set to "On" or "Preserve THX Settings" set to "Yes" (→ page 55). - When "Dolby Volume" is set to "On", the "Dynamic EQ" and "Dynamic Volume" settings of all input selectors are switched to "Off". - When "Sound Program" is enabled, the setting must be made with the "Sound Program Edit".